+- This miracle apparently took place at Peter and Andrew's home (Capernaum 1:29). - Jesus proclaimed Himself as the Messiah and as God (2:5,10). - Jesus used several names to identify Himself as the Messiah. - Son of God-Jesus' divine name (heavenly name) - Son of David-His Jewish name - Son of Man-His earthly name - The healing of the paralytic was important in that it demonstrated that Jesus could forgive sins.

+Mark 2:13-20-The Tax Collector

-This miracle apparently took place at Peter and Andrew's in Capernaum (1:29).
-Jesus proclaimed Himself as the Messiah and as God (2:5,10-11).
-Jesus used several names to identify Himself as the Messiah.
-Son of God-Jesus'(heavenly name) Son of David-His Jewish name Son of Man-His The healing of the paralytic was important in that it demonstrated that Jesus ; could forgive sins.
-The Tax Collector-Mark 2:13-20 Jesus went out by the sea and encountered Levi-a Levi is Matthew, the writer of the Gospel of Matthew. • The Gospel of Mark and Luke used Matthew's former name, Levi, wh describing his sinful past. ien Matthew used his new name when referencing himself in his Gospel.
-Matthe demonstratedand spiritual transformation by direct identifying himself to his readers.
-(Matthew 9:9).
-Jesus uttered one of the most powerful phrases in the Bible, " (2·14)
+- Jesus went out by the sea (probably near or at Capernaum) and encountered Levi-a tax collector. - Levi is Matthew, the writer of the Gospel of Matthew. - The Gospel of Mark and Luke used Matthew's former name, Levi, when describing his sinful past. - Matthew used his new name when referencing himself in his Gospel.
+Matthew demonstrated humility and spiritual transformation by directly identifying himself to his readers.
+(Matthew 9:9). - Jesus uttered one of the most powerful phrases in the Bible, "Follow Me" (2:14). - Jesus singled Matthew out from the crowd.

-• J esus singled Matthew out from the crowd.
-His heart wasfor salvation.
-Jesus initiated the invitation. • J esus revealed his role as His first coming was to die for the sins of the world.
-His second coming would be to rule as Jesus proclaimed himself as the bridegroom.
+- His heart was ready for salvation. - Jesus initiated the invitation. - Jesus revealed his role as Messiah. - $\circ~$ His first coming was to die for the sins of the world. - His second coming would be to rule as King. - Jesus proclaimed himself as the bridegroom.
 Who is the bride?
 The Church-(Ephesians 5:25-32).

-Jesus 1 ransformed the Meaning of the Sabbath- Mark 2:23-3:6 The purpose of the Old Testament Sabbath was to demonstrate a need for estoration.
-God instituted thein Genesis 2:2-3.
-Sabbath means to rest.
-God was not weary and needed to rest and did not need to rest physically. o God rested because there was nothing more to do-everything was God's creation was perfect and there was nothing to add.
-God saw what He had made, and it was(Genesis 1:31a) God blessed this rest day to demonstrate perfection.
-Sod instituted the Sabbath under the (1 Deuteronomy 5:13-15).
-The Jews were to stop all work on the seventh day.
-This is a seventh day.
-This was a time of reflection as the Jews compared their Sabbath rest to God's Sabbath rest (Genesis 2:2-3).
-The Jews could not rest on their Sabbath and say, "all was" because it wasn't.
-The Sabbath was a day of reflection upon God's perfection and their The only way for the Jews to deal with their spiritual imperfection was to obey the Law of Moses. • (God did away with the Law of Moses and instituted a new Sabbath rest through(Hebrews 4:1-10).
-This new Sabbath is not abut is Jesus is our Sabbath, our perfection.
+Mark 2:23-3:6-Jesus Transformed the Meaning of the Sabbath

+- The purpose of the Old Testament Sabbath was to demonstrate a need for restoration. - God instituted the Sabbath in Genesis 2:2-3. - Sabbath means to rest. - God was not weary and did not need to rest physically. - God rested because there was nothing more to do-everything was complete. - $\circ~$ God's creation was perfect and there was nothing to add. - God saw what He had made, and it was very good (Genesis 1:31a) - God blessed this rest day to demonstrate perfection. - God instituted the Sabbath under the Law of Moses (Deuteronomy 5:13-15). - $\circ$ The Jews were to stop all work on the seventh day. - This was a time of reflection as the Jews compared their Sabbath rest to God's Sabbath rest (Genesis 2:2-3). - The Jews could not rest on their Sabbath and say, "all was very good" because it wasn't. - The Sabbath was a day of reflection upon God's perfection and their imperfection.
+The only way for the Jews to deal with their spiritual imperfection was to obey the Law of Moses. - God did away with the Law of Moses and instituted a new Sabbath rest through Jesus Christ (Hebrews 4:1-10). - This new Sabbath is not a day but is Jesus Christ.
+Jesus is our Sabbath, our perfection.
 He is our rest.
 When we accept Jesus Christ as our Lord and Savior we enter His rest of completeness.
-God looks upon us and declares us "very good." • J esus' healing of the man's hand on the Sabbath His intent to be the world's true Sabbath.
+God looks upon us and declares us "very good." - Jesus' healing of the man's hand on the Sabbath foreshadowed His intent to be the world's true Sabbath.